-If you want to see the famous tuna auction at Tsukiji Market in person, you’ll have to wake up super early as you’ll have to get in line to get in.
+If you want to see the famous tuna auction at Tsukiji Fish Market in person, you’ll have to wake up super early as you’ll have to fall in line to get in.
 They will only allow 120 people in for the tuna auction.
 It is a first-come, first-serve basis so some people try to be there at around 3 a.m. or earlier to have a higher chance of being let in.
-The good thing about this is that it won’t cost you anything to get in!
+The good thing about this is that admission to the tuna auction is FREE!

 For those of you who are not early risers like I am, you can go there as early as you can to eat sushi for breakfast.
 The first time I had sushi was in Canada and I did not like it at all and never bothered to try it again until I went to the Tsukiji Fish Market where I had the freshest, melts-in-your-mouth sushi.
 My ultimate favourite being the red tuna nigiri.
 Expect to pay at least ¥2,000 for a decent breakfast at Tsukiji Fish Market.

 After having breakfast, take a walk and explore the wholesale market, which is open to the public after 10 a.m., and the outer market, which is typically open from 5 a.m. to 2 p.m.
 You can buy sushi magnets, street food, kitchenwares, desserts, and all kinds of stuff.